Enrollment Policies and Procedures

 Instructors have the authority but are not required to initiate a drop for students who have not logged into a majority online course during the first three days after the start of the semester or term.

 Students may officially change sections of a course during the add period (usually the initial week of the course) by dropping one section and adding the new section of the course in accordance with Office of the Registrar procedures.
 Attending the new section and not attending the old section does not constitute an official change of section.
 Section changes are official only if the student has completed the course change process.
-The official last day to change sections is published in the Guide to Registration.

 After the last day to withdraw from the term has passed, a student may petition the University for a retroactive administrative withdrawal from all courses in a given term for substantiated nonacademic reasons.
 Nonacademic reasons include matters such as hospitalization, debilitating mental illness, incarceration, or a family crisis.
 Administrative withdrawals of this nature are extremely rare and require appropriate and detailed documentation including a rationale explaining why the student was unable to withdraw by the last day of classes.

 Petitions for Non-Academic Administrative withdrawals are initiated by the student through the Office of Academic Services on the “General Request Form.”
 All petitions for retroactive withdrawals must be made prior to the last day of classes in the subsequent semester.
 Partial retroactive withdrawals (i.e. from only some courses) are not offered and all grades for the semester in question will be indicated as a W if the petition is approved.